DIRECTING THE ACTOR

 Sarah is concerned about her prop business and does not realise she is being chatted up.

-'Wrap Pack' - SCENE 1-1-2 - some detailed directing notes
+'Wrap Pack' - SCENE 1-1-2 - detailed directing notes

 INTERIOR: THE LOFT BAR.
 MONDAY EVENING.
-JACK IS ON A DATE WITH SARAH, THE PROPS GIRL.
+JACK IS ON A DATE WITH SARAH, THE PROPS GIRL

-FX: PEOPLE TALKING, MUSIC, GLASSES CLINKING.
+FX: PEOPLE TALKING, MUSIC, GLASSES CLINKING

-JACK: So she said… "Your social liaisons are a liability and I can not let you jeopardise this deal Flanagan" and… and I thought, there is no way I will take that kind of abuse.
+JACK: So she said… "Your social liaisons are a liability and I cannot let you jeopardise this deal Flanagan" and… and I thought, there is no way I will take that kind of abuse.
 "I didn't sign on to this company, nor… nor graft some serious hard work - and talent - for it so I could be treated in such a way…

 This also gives the audience some sense of who is there in the conversation - see top of scene (technique).
 You have to do a lot as director and sound designer at the top of the scene.
 Jack is showing his objective here.
 This is much more than the apparent text.
 This is really about the subtext.
 Jack is trying to chat Sarah up.]